tunip3/psx-box/README.md

  Rendering code has been implemented
  Dma Core Code has been implemented
  Timing code has been implemented
+ GPU Code has been implemented

 ## Work left to do

-Just a bit of GPU Code
+The User Interface